jsb58p/CS-441---Programming-assignment-1/README.md

 ## Final Code

-- Final Code: Includes "Fix For Quick Sort: Implementation 4" as a replacement for the Quick Sort in "Iteration 4".
-Includes "Fix For Integer Output: Implementation 2" to replace the code inside of Function1 under "; For repeated integers"
+- Includes "Fix For Quick Sort: Implementation 4" as a replacement for the Quick Sort in "Iteration 4".

+- Includes the section of "Fix For Integer Output: Implementation 2" under "; For repeated integers" to replace the code inside of Function1 under "; For repeated integers"

       #lang racket